Catalogs & Handbooks

 The Incomplete

-Students must provide notice of absence from a final examination to the student to the Dean of Student Achievement and Success, the Registrar, and the instructor of the course before the scheduled time of the examination.
+Students must provide notice of absence from a final examination to the student to the Associate Dean of Academic Success, the Registrar, and the instructor of the course before the scheduled time of the examination.

 Regular Examinations